TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_avtp_example.md

 On the PC side, configure avbrun as conl2 talker(pcm) and start `avbrun -r talker`.

-On DUT side should print correct pcm info include bitdepth, channels, format and data rate
+On the DUT side, correct pcm info including bitdepth, channels, format and data rate should be printed.

 \code
 [RX 00:01:02:03:04:05:00:02] Rp#8 Mbps(1.536034, 1.536804) Delay(-23487, -11303894, -17810) Pkt(2413, 0, 0)